Two moduli spaces of abelian fourfolds with an automorphism of order five: The arithmetic of the Shimura surface

 Assume that $V$ has dimension $2$.
 Then $V$ gives rise to a 2-dimensional motive over $\QQ$ endowed with a non-degenerate intersection form.
 By a theorem of Livn\'e \cite{L} (or generally nowadays by Serre's conjecture), $V$ would be modular.
 The associated newform would have weight $3$ and rational Fourier coefficients $a_n$ such that

 for almost all primes $p$.
 By \cite[Lemma 1.8]{L}, this implies CM by an imaginary quadratic field $K$ whose class group is only 2-torsion.
 The field $K$ can be recovered from the newform by the roots $\alpha, \bar\alpha$ of the local Euler factors (which are the eigenvalues of Frobenius on cohomology).
 Namely we always have $\alpha\in K$.
-These ideas can be used to establish a contradiction to our assumption as follows: